16 Things To Do In Cuba

 8. Eat delicious food

 Cubans are known to do a lot with a little, and your palate will agree.
-On your plate, you’ll find an array of flavors, rooted in history and skillfully prepared with simple and fresh ingredients.
+Cuban food combines an array of flavors, rooted in history and skillfully prepared with simple and fresh ingredients.
 The Cuban people have re-imagined their culture through food, as exemplified by the emerging and hip culinary scene in Havana.
 Learn about the island’s cuisine for yourself with one of Cuba Candela’s immersive cooking classes!

 9. Smoke cigars and drink rum